 • Craniocerebral injuries received by a child.

-In such situations, doctors, to avoiddeterioration of the health of the child, it is recommended to give the child preventive doses of the drug.
-However, the dosage and drug should also be prescribed by a doctor, not by mom and dad.
-It is also necessary to remember the fact that treatment with antiepileptic drugs, even if they are prescribed strictly with the age and weight norms of the child, can cause signs of general intoxication of the body.
-Such a condition is characterized by such signs as a violation of the ability to coordinate movement, the appearance of a feeling of nausea, perhaps even the appearance of vomiting, a child can quickly get tired and always want to sleep.
-Also allergic reactions are frequent, both from the side of the skin and from the respiratory organs.
-In such cases, the dosage of the drug should be changed or the drug itself should be replaced.
-And, it goes without saying that all these changes and appointments are in no way inadmissible to do on their own - leave this right behind the attending physician - a neurologist who has been closely monitoring the state of health for a long time and knows the specifics of the child's disease course.
-In no case do not self-medicate - no traditional medicine, plant and homeopathic remedy can not replace adequate treatment with medicines.
-All these funds can serve only as auxiliary, and then only after the approval of the attending physician.
-Otherwise, you put your child's health at an unreasonable risk!
-Parents of a child suffering from epilepsy should have a special diary in which it is necessary to note all the changes in the state of the child:
+In such situations, doctors, in order to avoiddeterioration of the child's health, it is recommended to give the child prophylactic doses of the drug.
+However, the dosage and the drug itself should also be prescribed by a doctor, and not by mom and dad.
+It is also necessary to remember the fact that treatment with antiepileptic drugs, even if they are prescribed strictly according to the age and weight norm of the child, can cause signs of general intoxication of the body.
+Such a condition is characterized by such signs as impaired motor coordination, the appearance of nausea, possibly even vomiting, the child can quickly get tired and want to sleep all the time.
+Allergic reactions are also common, both from the skin and from the respiratory system.
+In such cases, either the dosage of the drug should be changed, or the drug itself should be replaced.
+And, it goes without saying that all these changes and appointments should never be made independently - leave this right to the attending physician - a neurologist, who has been closely monitoring the health of the child for a long time and knows the features of the course of the disease well.
+Do not self-medicate under any circumstances – no folk medicine, herbal or homeopathic remedies can replace adequate treatment with medications.
+All these remedies can only serve as an auxiliary, and only after approval from the attending physician.
+Otherwise, you expose your child's health to unjustified risk!
+Parents of a child suffering from epilepsy should keep a special diary in which all changes in the child's condition should be noted:

 • The frequency of epileptic seizures, their duration.